 One of the most common causes for hip pain is arthritis of hip joint.
 Arthritis is characterized by inflammation of the joints.
 It is chronic disorder which gradually becomes worse with time.
 Arthritis can affect any joint, but it is more common in two large joints, the knee and hip joint.
-Patient suffering from hip arthritis has pain in hip and difficulty while walking.

 Different type of arthritis can affect the hip joint; they are osteoarthritis, rheumatic arthritis, ankylosing spondylosis, psoriatic arthritis, and systemic lupus erythematosus.
 Arthritis is a chronic disorder and does not have any cure, but there are various modalities available to alleviate pain and joint mobility.